Amanda Cardoso

 Publications

-• in press.
+• 2021. in press.
 Hall-Lew, Lauren, Amanda Cardoso, Emma Davies.
-Three Waves, One Story: The GOAT vowel in San Francisco English.
+Social Meaning and Sound Change.
 In Lauren Hall-Lew, Emma Moore, Robert J. Podesva, eds.
 Social Meaning and Linguistic Variation: Theorizing the Third Wave.

 • 2019.
 Devyani Sharma, Erez Levon, Dominic Watt, Yang Ye, Amanda Cardoso.
 Methods for the study of accent bias and access to elite professions.
 Language and Discrimination.